camsong/fetch-jsonp/README.md

   })
 ```

-### Difference between `jsonpCallback` and `jsonCallbackFunction`
+### Difference between `jsonpCallback` and `jsonpCallbackFunction`
 There two functions can easily be confused with each other, but there is a clear distinction.

 Default values are
 * `jsonpCallback`, default value is `callback`.
 It's the name of the callback parameter
-* `jsonCallbackFunction`, default value is `null`.
+* `jsonpCallbackFunction`, default value is `null`.
 It's the name of the callback function.
 In order to make it distinct, it's a random string with `jsonp_` prefix like `jsonp_1497658186785_39551`.
 Leave it blank if it's set by the server, set it explicitly if the callback function name is fixed.

 ##### Case 1:
 ```js